-Effective March 22, 2019, these products must now be labeled as TSCA Title VI compliant and an import certification is required.
-See the Final Rule here and Official EPA Court Order / Compliance Date publication here.
+However, since March 22, 2019, products have been required to be labeled as TSCA Title VI compliant and an import certification is required.

 According to the EPA:

-The following are included in the exemption list:
+The following products are included in the TSCA exemption list:

 “I certify that all chemical substances in this shipment comply with all applicable rules or orders under TSCA and that I am not offering a chemical substance for entry in violation of TSCA or any applicable rule or order under TSCA.”

-Importers should also be aware that even if their products?
-Harmonized Tariff System code is not flagged, all products that could be subject to the rule that contain regulated composite wood might need a TSCA Title VI certification.
+Importers should also be aware that even if their products’ Harmonized Tariff System (HTS) code does not require TSCA designation, all products that could be subject to the rule should have a TSCA Title VI certification.